 The VNUS Closure® procedure or RF closure (radiofrequency closure) offers a minimally invasive alternative to traditional vein surgery and is used to treat saphenous, superficial, and varicose veins.
 In RF closure, a tiny radiofrequency catheter is inserted into the vein.
 The catheter delivers gentle RF energy as it is withdrawn, heating the vein wall and causing the collagen in the wall to shrink and the vein to close.
 Once the diseased vein is closed, blood is re-routed to other healthy veins.

 Unlike traditional vein surgery, RF closure is performed in the convenience of our office under local anesthesia.
-The procedure also offers a quick recovery, and most patients resume normal activities within a day.
+The procedure also offers a quick recovery, and most patients resume normal activities the same day they receive the treatment.

 Endovenous Laser Ablation (EVLA)

 EVLT can get rid of varicose veins that previously could only be treated with vein surgery.
 It is a minimally-invasive procedure using a laser fiber inserted directly into the vein.
 EVLT is performed in the office under local anesthesia, and usually in less than 45 minutes.
-It involves little to no pain, and most patients are back to normal activities the next day.
+It involves little to no pain, and most patients are back to normal activities immediately following the procedure.

 Deeper veins that are not visible on the surface may be treated by using duplex ultrasound together with sclerotherapy.
 Ultrasound-guided sclerotherapy is particularly helpful in treating larger, non-saphenous varicose veins.